jeongminfoh/starter-hugo-academic/content/home/experience.md

     date_end: '2020-07-31'
     description: |2-

-        * Attended the Ph.D.
-Committee meetings at the Reubin O’D. Askew School of Public Administration and Policy as Ph.D. student representative of the Public Administration Graduate Association
+        * As Ph.D. student representative, attended the Ph.D.
+Committee meetings at the Reubin O’D. Askew School of Public Administration and Policy

   - title: Data Analyst
     company: Civitek, Florida Association of Court Clerks and Comptrollers